Course type: Undergraduate degree

 FISC Foundation: 6.2, A Levels: 7, IB Diploma: 25, Gao Kao: Tier Two

 Biodiversity and Conservation is a specialisation within a Bachelor of Science.
-This specialisation is also available within the 4 year Bachelor of Science (Honours).
+This specialisation is also available within the 4 year Bachelor of Science (Honours) (Biodiversity and Conservation).

 The Bachelor of Science (Biodiversity and Conservation) provides you with knowledge and skills to analyse and interpret the impacts of key environmental drivers such as habitat destruction and fragmentation, changing climate, altered fire regimes and invasive species.